1. Draupadi and Arjuna:

 4. Draupadi with Nakul and Sahadev:

 As with most of the Mahabharat, Nakul and Sahadev don’t really matter here.
-I haven’t read any version of the Mahabharat where Nakul and Sahadev have any role of substance.
+Not many version of the Mahabharat where Nakul and Sahadev have any role of substance.
 In reality, Nakul and Sahadev are more loyal to Yudhisthir than anyone else.
 They don’t share father or mother with Yudhisthir, yet they follow him everywhere and do exactly as he asks.
-They could have gone and ruled over Madradesh (their birthright through Madri), and lived a life of luxury and ease, but they stuck with their brother through thick and thin.
+They could have gone and ruled over Madradesh, and lived a life of luxury and ease, but they stuck with their brother through thick and thin.
 Makes one appreciate them a little bit more.

 And thus comes about the Mahabharat war.